Skip to main content

 3

-Tagging support against the new comment notifies the Adclear team.
+Tagging @adclear-support against the new comment notifies the Adclear team.
 We then review the agents and train them so this gets picked up automatically in future.

 Use this for anything not specific to a single comment.
 General questions, suspected bugs in the tool, or feature ideas.
 The Get Help button is in the top right of any promotion (and also via the chat icon in the bottom left).
 It opens the Adclear support bot, which categorises your message into one of three flows: